Marinated pork with prunes

 • Chop up the garlic with the blade of a sharp knife.

 • I do not have a mortar but I have a small food processor.
 The following directions are for a food processor.
-Put the basil in the food processor and process until fully chopped.
+Put the basil in the food processor and process until chopped.
 (You are chopping at this stage).
 Add olive oil, pine nuts, chopped garlic, salt and chop quickly, gently just until they are nicely blended.

 • Transfer this mixture into a clean bowl.
 You will continue mixing in the cheese with a spoon by hand.
 (Please see explanation above).